zcagdasgurbuz/Mandelbrot-Viewer/README.md

 ### How does this viewer render the set?

-Basically, in this simple viewer, every pixel is associated with a complex number, as if the window is a complex plane.
+Basically, every pixel is associated with a complex number in this simple viewer, as if the window is a complex plane.
-However, what is visible on the viewer screen is the arbitrary color representation of the result of the recursive function that is applied to each pixel separately.
-For example, for a pixel associated with the value 1+1i, the iterative function gets calculated like following;
+However, what is visible on the viewer screen is the arbitrary color representation of the result of the recursive function applied to each pixel separately.
+For example, for a pixel associated with the value 1+1i, the iterative function is like;
 1. <img src="https://render.githubusercontent.com/render/math?math=f_{c}(z)=(0 %2B 0i)^{2} %2B (1 %2B 1i) = (1 %2B 1i)" >
 2. <img src="https://render.githubusercontent.com/render/math?math=f_{c}(z)=(1 %2B 1i)^{2} %2B (1 %2B 1i) = (1 %2B 3i)">
 3. <img src="https://render.githubusercontent.com/render/math?math=f_{c}(z)=(1 %2B 3i)^{2} %2B (1 %2B 1i) = (-7 %2B 7i)">